Skip to Main Content

 Preliminary Examination: Passing the Preliminary Examination is a prerequisite to Advancement to Candidacy.

-Note: Students may not enroll in ANTH 500 until Advanced to Candidacy.
-The student fills out the form after planning a program of study in consultation with his/her Anthropology faculty advisors.
+Note: Students may not enroll in ANTH 500 until they have applied to Advance to Candidacy.
+The student fills out the form after planning a program of study in consultation with his/her Anthropology Faculty Advisors.
 The completed Advancement to Candidacy form is then returned to the Office of Graduate Studies for approval.

 Continuous Enrollment